MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![Network](/images/tutorials/visualization/V8_04.png "Network")

  Open the output of the `GraphToVolume` module and inspect the images in Output Inspector.
-You will see that the HU value of the black background is defined as *-1*, the vessel tree is defined as *0*.
+You will see that the HU value of the black background is defined as *-1* while the vessel tree is defined as *0*.

 ![Output Inspector](/images/tutorials/visualization/V8_04_OutputInspector.png "Output Inspector")